 - Mental anguish

 In certain situations, you may also be eligible to collect punitive damages for the loss of your loved one.
 However, these damages are only available in a small percentage of wrongful death cases.

 To qualify, the death of your loved one must have resulted from actions intended to cause harm or gross negligence.

 Reach Out to an Experienced Sacramento Wrongful Death Lawyer Today

 When dealing with the death of a loved one, the last thing you need to be worrying about is pursuing a legal claim.
 When you hire an experienced wrongful death attorney in Sacramento, they will take over every aspect of your case, leaving you free to focus on more important things.
 You can rest assured that your financial future is in good hands.

-When choosing a lawyer, it’s essential that you go with a firm experienced in wrongful death cases and with a history of securing favorable outcomes for their clients both in and out of court.
-Contact us today by phone or through our website to schedule a free case consultation.
+When choosing a lawyer, you must go with a legal team experienced in wrongful death cases and with a history of securing favorable outcomes for their clients both in and out of court.
+Contact us today for a free case evaluation to learn more.